Phillip9587/nx-stylelint/README.md

 # 🚀 Features

-Nx Stylelint provides a set of power ups on [Nx](https://nx.dev) to lint your projects with [Stylelint](https://stylelint.io).
+Nx Stylelint provides a set of power-ups for [Nx](https://nx.dev) to lint your projects with [Stylelint](https://stylelint.io).

-- **Executor**: Provides a executor to lint your styles with stylelint.
+- **Executor**: Provides an executor to lint your styles with Stylelint.
 - **Generators**: Helping you to configure your projects.
-- **Configuration**: Per Project configuration of stylelint extending a workspace configuration.
+- **Configuration**: Per Project configuration of Stylelint extending a workspace configuration.
 - **Only Affected**: Uses Nx to support linting only affected projects.
 - **Cache**: Uses Nx to cache already linted projects.